1 9 5 6 – 1 9 6 0 (UK)

 1 9 6 3 (UK)

 63 x 25 minute episodes

-At 23 Railway Cuttings, East Cheam, Anthony Aloysius Hancock pondered and dreamed of rising above his humble origins with his sceptical sparring partner Sid, whilst gloomily observing on life’s petty frustrations.
+At 23 Railway Cuttings, East Cheam, Anthony Aloysius Hancock pondered and dreamed of rising above his humble origins with his sceptical sparring partner Sid (Sid James) whilst gloomily observing on life’s petty frustrations.